-Making an email signature for college or university at first look may seem irrelevant.
+Making an email signature for students or teachers is often overlooked.
 However, a powerful email signature can significantly improve your image and help you stand out.
 It doesn’t even matter if you are a professor, a teacher, a doctor, or a student.
 The opportunity of building your personal brand and making a positive first impression can only be accomplished by the use of email signatures.

-A university email signature is a multipurpose tool of communication that can be used for all people who are involved in the process of education and somehow affiliated with it.
+A good email signature for students or teachers is a multipurpose tool of communication that can be used for all people who are involved in the process of education and somehow affiliated with it.
 Professors and teachers, for instance, might take advantage of email signatures when communicating with students, parents, colleagues, and third-party establishments, providing the information that might be relevant to them.

 Every message that is supported by a professional email signature ensures the reputation of the educational institution and builds up your personal image.
 Your email signature is designed to elevate your contact details and promote external websites that help your recipients to understand you better.

-Email signatures are the reflection of your professionalism and consistent appearance.
-For professors, it is about impressing students and presenting yourself.
-For students, it is about potential hiring opportunities, overall reputation, and a tool to stand out from peers.
+As of student email signatures, they are the reflection of your professionalism and consistent appearance.
+Good email signature provides you with potential hiring opportunities, overall reputation, and a tool to stand out from peers.
+For professors, it is about impressing students and presenting themselves as competent specialists.

 What you should include in your academic email signature